 To change gears, fully depress the clutch pedal, then move the gearshift lever.
-After shifting, release the clutch slowly.
+After shifting, release the clutch pedal slowly.

-On the 5-speed transmission model, you cannot shift directly from 5th gear into Reverse.
-First shift into Neutral, then into Reverse.
+You cannot shift directly from 5th gear into Reverse (R).
+First shift into Neutral (N), then into Reverse (R).

-If it is difficult to move the gearshift lever into Reverse or 1st, shift into Neutral, then release the clutch pedal.
-Depress the pedal and shift into Reverse or 1st again.
+If it is difficult to move the gearshift lever into R or 1st, shift into N, then release and depress the clutch pedal again and shift into R or 1st.